01 of 11

 08 of 11

 If you want to see what life has been like in this gorgeous western region of France, visit the Museum of Aquitaine which takes you from prehistoric man to today through a wide and fascinating mixture of objects.
-There are art works from 20,000 BC; the Treasure from Tayac in the Garonne; a reconstruction of an early 20th-centurygrocer's shop; Montainge's tomb, and gold artefacts from the 2nd century BC.
-The Gallo-Roman section shows the daily life of the provincial capital in glassware, sculpture; mosaics, glassware and a marble altar.
+There is artwork from 20,000 BC; the Treasure from Tayac in the Garonne; a reconstruction of an early 20th-century grocer's shop; Montaigne's tomb, and gold artifacts from the 2nd century BC.
+The Gallo-Roman section shows the daily life of the provincial capital in glassware, sculpture, mosaics, glassware, and a marble altar.
 The museum goes through the Middle Ages and onto the golden age of Bordeaux; its ambitious town planning and its 18th-century arts and buildings.
 It's the sort of very well arranged and laid out museum that invites you to wander through the past taking far longer than you anticipate.

 09 of 11